kimamov/mqtt-door-access-control/README.md

 # mqtt-door-access-control
-node server that lets you sync users of rfid doors over MQTT.
+Node React App that lets you sync users of rfid doors over MQTT.
+Currently using exp rfid https://github.com/esprfid/esp-rfid for the hardware but might switch to Raspberry Pi.

 # usage